Paradigm4/streaming/README.md

 ## TSV Interface for Flexibility

-For each local chunk, the SciDB instance will convert all the attributes into a block of TSV text, preceded by an integer with the total number of lines.
+For each local chunk, each SciDB instance will convert all the attributes into a block of TSV text, preceded by an integer with the total number of lines.
 For example:
 ```
 3
 1   \N   1.1
 2   B   \N
 3   CD  2.3
 ```
 Only attributes are transferred, so `apply()` the dimensions if you need them.
 The child process is expected to fully consume the entire chunk and then output a response in the same format.
+SciDB then consumes the response and sends the next chunk.
 At the end of the exchange, SciDB sends to the child process a zero-length message like so:
 ```
 0
 ```
 Which means "end of interaction".
-After that, the child is required to return another response, after which it may legally self-terminate or wait for SciDB to terminate it.
+After that, the child is required to return another response, and then may legally self-terminate or wait for SciDB to terminate it.
 Note that the child may return an empty `0` message in response to any of the messages from SciDB.
 To recap, `0` from SciDB to child means "no more data" whereas `0` from child to SciDB means "no data right now."

 The child responses are returned in an array of `<response:string> [instance_id, chunk_no]` with the "number of lines" header and the final newline character removed.
 Depending on the contents, one way to parse such an array would be using the deprecated `parse()` operator provided in https://github.com/paradigm4/accelerated_io_tools.
 We might re-consider its deprecated status given this newfound utility.